Uganda People's Congress

 The Uganda People's Congress (UPC; Congress ya Watu wa Uganda) is a political party in Uganda.

-UPC was founded in 1960 by Milton Obote, who led the country to independence and later served two presidential terms under the party's banner.
-Obote was still party leader when he died in October 2005, although he had previously announced his intention to step down.
+UPC was founded in 1960 by Milton Obote, who led the country to independence alongside UPC member of parliament A.G.
+Mehta.
+Obote later served two presidential terms under the party's banner.
+Obote was still the party head when he died in October 2005, although he had previously announced his intention to step down.

 The party won nine out of 289 elected seats in the 2006 general election.
-In the presidential election of the same date, UPC candidate Miria Obote won 0.8 percent of the vote.
+In the presidential election of the same date, UPC candidate Miria Obote, the former first lady, won 0.8 percent of the vote.

 On 14 May 2010, the party elected Olara Otunnu, a former United Nations undersecretary-general for children and armed conflict, to lead the party.
 He replaced Obote's widow Miria.

 Background

 The UPC dominated Ugandan politics from independence until 1971, when Milton Obote was overthrown by Idi Amin.
 The party returned to power under Obote in 1980 until he was overthrown again in 1985 by Tito Okello.
 The history of the UPC is intertwined with the ethnic divide that has plagued Uganda since it was a British protectorate.